-h.
-Pacific sand lance (Ammodytes hexapterus);

-i.
-Purple martin (Progne subis);

-i.
-Resident coastal cutthroat (Oncorhynchus clarki);

-k.
-Surf smelt (Hypomesus pretiosus); and

-I. Winter steelhead (Oncorhynchus mykiss).

-3. Commercial and Recreational Shellfish Areas.
-These areas include all public and private tidelands or bedlands suitable for shellfish harvest, including shellfish protection districts established pursuant to Chapter 90.72 RCW, as amended from time to time.

-4. Kelp and eelgrass beds and herring and smelt spawning areas.

-5. Waters of the State.
+- h.
+Pacific sand lance (Ammodytes hexapterus); - i.
+Purple martin (Progne subis); - j.
+Resident coastal cutthroat (Oncorhynchus clarki); - k.
+Surf smelt (Hypomesus pretiosus); and - I. Winter steelhead (Oncorhynchus mykiss). - 3.
+Commercial and Recreational Shellfish Areas.
+These areas include all public and private tidelands or bedlands suitable for shellfish harvest, including shellfish protection districts established pursuant to Chapter 90.72 RCW, as amended from time to time. - 4.
+Kelp and eelgrass beds and herring and smelt spawning areas. - 5.
+Waters of the State.
 Waters of the State include lakes, rivers, ponds, streams, inland waters, underground waters, salt waters, and all other surface waters and watercourses within the jurisdiction of the State of Washington, as classified in WAC 222-16-030, as amended from time to time.
 Streams are those areas where surface waters produce a defined channel or bed, not including irrigation ditches, canals, storm or surface water runoff devices or other entirely artificial watercourses, unless such watercourses are used by fish or are used to convey streams naturally occurring prior to construction.
 A channel or bed need not contain water year-round; provided, that there is evidence of at least intermittent flow during years of normal rainfall.
-Streams shall be classified in accordance with the DNR water typing system (WAC 222-16-030) hereby adopted in its entirety by reference and summarized as follows:

-a.
-Type S: streams inventoried as "shorelines of the State" under the SMA and the rules promulgated pursuant to the SMA, as amended from time to time;
+Streams shall be classified in accordance with the DNR water typing system (WAC 222-16-030) hereby adopted in its entirety by reference and summarized as follows: - a.
+Type S: streams inventoried as "shorelines of the State" under the SMA and the rules promulgated pursuant to the SMA, as amended from time to time; - b.

-b.
 Type F: streams which contain fish habitat.
 Not all streams that are known to exist with fish habitat support anadromous fish populations, or have the potential for anadromous fish occurrence because of obstructions, blockages or access restrictions resulting from existing conditions.
-Therefore, in order to provide special consideration of and increased protection for anadromous fish in the application of development standards, shoreline streams shall be further classified as follows: i.
+Therefore, in order to provide special consideration of and increased protection for anadromous fish in the application of development standards, shoreline streams shall be further classified as follows:

+- i.
 Anadromous Fish-Bearing Streams (Type F-Anadromous).
-These streams include:

-(A) Fish-bearing streams where naturally recurring use by anadromous fish populations has been documented by a government agency;

-(B) Streams that are fish passable or have the potential to be fish passable by anadromous populations, including those from Lake Washington or Puget Sound, as determined by a qualified professional based on review of stream flow, gradient and natural barriers (i.e., natural features that exceed jumping height for salmonids), and criteria for fish passability established by WDFW; and ii.
+These streams include: - (A) Fish-bearing streams where naturally recurring use by anadromous fish populations has been documented by a government agency; - (B) Streams that are fish passable or have the potential to be fish passable by anadromous populations, including those from Lake Washington or Puget Sound, as determined by a qualified professional based on review of stream flow, gradient and natural barriers (i.e., natural features that exceed jumping height for salmonids), and criteria for fish passability established by WDFW; and - (C) Streams that are planned for restoration in a six-year capital improvement plan adopted by a government agency or planned for removal of the private dams that will result in a fish-passable connection to Lake Washington or Puget Sound; and - ii.
 Nonanadromous Fish-Bearing Streams (Type F-Nonanadromous).
 These include streams which contain existing or potential fish habitat, but do not have the potential for anadromous fish use due to natural barriers to fish passage, including streams that contain resident or isolated fish populations.